1j01/jspaint/README.md

 # [![](images/icons/32x32.png) JS Paint](https://jspaint.app)

-A nice web-based MS Paint remake and more...
+A pixel-perfect web-based MS Paint remake and more...
 [Try it out!](https://jspaint.app)

 The goal is to remake MS Paint
 (including its [little-known features](#did-you-know)), improve on it, and to extend the types of images it can edit.
-So far, it does this pretty well.
+It does this very well.

 ![Screenshot](images/meta/main-screenshot.png)